IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 ## Heatmap Wires

-When MCV is active, every wire in the material graph is colored based on the current mode and normalization.
+When MCV is active and Wires are enabled, every wire in the material graph is colored based on the current mode and normalization.

 ### Color Gradient